tcpip98/wsCalendar/README.md

 The wsCalendar is a jQuery plugin that provides datepicking features.
 It is easy to use and includes bunch of useful functions.

 ####Tested on
- - IE11( Deprecated version of IE not tested. but I think this supports IE9+ )
+ - IE11, Edge 20.x ( Deprecated version of IE not tested. but I think this supports IE9+ )
  - Chrome 47.x
  - FireFox 43.0
  - Opera 34.0